 McCreary Law Office approaches guardianship issues for the elderly or disabled by working to prevent the need for guardianship proceedings.
 By completing your ancillary planning thoroughly and carefully, it is unlikely the expensive and time-consuming process of guardianship will be needed.
 This means carefully reviewing the powers granted in a Durable Power of Attorney and a Health Care Surrogate Designation / Medical Power of Attorney.
 As an added safety measure, you can also designate whom you want as a guardian if that need ever does arise.

 Often, the most important part of my job is ensuring that the best interests of each person are adequately protected in a thoughtful, legally sound manner.
 And when concerns arise, it is important to discuss these issues together in a sensitive way.
 Taking the time to consider the potential challenges of health care directives, finances, and the daily activities of those dear to you can prevent worry and time-consuming issues later on when the process might have a greater impact on your loved ones.

-Guardianship encompasses all aspects of well-being.
-Each area can be successfully safeguarded by a thorough, well-thought-out plan.
 If you’re concerned about the care of your parents or naming a guardian for yourself or others in your family, I will be glad to answer your questions and formulate a plan that makes sense and puts your and your loved ones’ minds at ease.
 Contact my office today to speak with me directly or to arrange a meeting.